 Not THROUGH Christ.
 As if Jesus is a path to a treasure other than himself.

 Christ himself is the treasure that becomes our contentment.
-He is the strength that sustains in weakness.
-Not his gifts, his blessings, or his stuff.
-Him.

 Are you content?